hsivonen/encoding_rs/README.md

 check requires `std`, because the corresponding operation on some other architectures relies on operating system support.

+Only some operations are multiversioned: Decoding to UTF-16, encoding from UTF-16 to UTF-8, and various operations in the `mem` module.
+Notably, if you don't use the `mem` module and don't use UTF-16 as the in-memory Unicode representation, the `std` feature won't be useful.

-Note that this does _not_ enable run-time AVX2+BMI1 checking on 32-bit x86,
+This does _not_ enable run-time AVX2+BMI1 checking on 32-bit x86, on the
-on the assumption that AVX2+BMI1 is less likely to available and, therefore, the code size and performance overhead of multiversioning is less likely to be justified.
+assumption that AVX2+BMI1 is less likely to available and, therefore, the code size and performance overhead of multiversioning is less likely to be justified.

+This feature does not affect multiversioning UTF-8 validation, which uses a separate mechanism.

 Used by Firefox.